coal0/Utilities/tkinter_autocomplete/README.md

 ###### NOTE: These examples will only run under Python 3.
 To make them Python 2-compatible, replace `tkinter` with `Tkinter`.

-To add a new Autocomplete frame to our interface, first initialize one:
+To add a new autocompletion frame to our interface, first initialize one:

 ```python
 import tkinter as tk